-To fulfill something is to “bring into actuality.”
-It is a measurement in satisfaction and can note the completion or end of something .
-What this means for you and the rest of us is that fulfillment is that thing we constantly seek.
+To find fulfillment in something is to “bring into actuality.”
+It is a measurement in satisfaction and can note the completion or end of something.
+What this means for you and the rest of us is that fulfillment is that thing we are continuously seeking.
 It’s an unfortunate and objective fact that we are all born with this innate feeling that there is room for improvement within us.
 It’s an evolutionary component which developed from centuries of raw survival.

 Most simply put…